- 1. What is MeetingWave?

 Create an invite describing the type of people you’d like to meet & Set Up Your Networking Preferences.
 This is also Free.

 If interested in meeting new contacts, set your status to “Available”.
 We don’t disclose your identity, contact info or specific location.
-If someone sends you a Meeting Request or Accepts your Invite and you approve confirming the meeting, the other member gets charged $0.99.
+If someone sends your a Meeting Request, you can accept, decline or ignore.
+It's up to you.
+A meeting is only confirmed if both parties decide to meet.

 Run a Search to see who is nearby.
 If you see someone you’d like to grab a coffee or lunch with, send them a Meeting Request.
-If they accept, you’ll get charged only $0.99 for the opportunity to meet with a new client, customer, or business contact.
+If they accept, you can than exchange double-blind messaging to facilate your meeting.

 Members can have their work or alumni email addresses "verified" by MeetingWave and display an indication of that verification on their profile page.
 A "verified" email address is one that has been confirmed as authentic and valid.
 When someone sees verified email domains (e.g., @ibm.com or @brown.edu) on a user’s profile, they will know the user must be associated with the university or company identified in the email domain.
 Verification promotes trust and confidence in the information posted on a profile.

 Double-blind messaging is available after the members agree to meet to facilitate meeting planning.
-It’s free to try out and members only get charged for confirmed meetings.
+It’s free to try out.

 7. What's the Geolocation Button for?